MSN TV: Security

-WebTV/MSN TV was also victim to a virus written in July 2002 by 43 year old David Jeansonne dubbed "NEAT", which changed the local dial-up access number on victims' boxes to 911.
-This number would be dialed the next time the WebTV/MSN TV box had to dial in.
-It was sent to 18 MSN TV users through an attachment in an email with the subject "NEAT", and disguised itself by showing an interface for a "tool" that could change the colors and fonts of the MSN TV user interface, which was originally written by WebTV hacker HACKERREAMER.
+WebTV/MSN TV was also victim to a virus written in July 2002 by 43 year old David Jeansonne, which changed the local dial-up access number on victims' boxes to 911.
+This number would be dialled the next time the WebTV/MSN TV box had to dial in.
+It was sent to 18 MSN TV users through an attachment in an email, and disguised itself by showing an interface for a "tool" that could change the colors and fonts of the MSN TV user interface.
 It was supposedly forwarded to 3 other users by some of the initial victims, making the total victim count 21.
 At least 10 of the victims reported having the police show up at their homes as a result of their boxes dialing 911.
-There are also claims of the virus having the ability to mass-mail itself, although this wasn't properly confirmed at the time the virus was prevalent.
-The writer of this virus was eventually arrested in February 2004 and charged with cyberterrorism.
+There are also claims of the virus having the ability to mass-mail itself, although this was not properly confirmed at the time the virus was prevalent.
+Jeansonne was eventually arrested in February 2004, and pled guilty on the charges of intentionally causing damage to computers and causing a threat to public safety.
+He was subsequently sentenced to serve six months in prison, followed by six months of home detention, as well as paying restitution to Microsoft.